romanovskyj/gongfig/README.md

 #### Commands
 ```
-export - Obtain services and routes, write it to the config file
+export - Dump kong services and routes, write it to the config file
-import - Create corresponding services and routes based on provided config file
+import - Create corresponding kong services and routes based on provided config file
-flush - Delete all routes and services from kong
+flush - Delete all services and routes from kong
 help, h - Shows a list of commands or help for one command
 ```